CACTUS Journal Policies

 Authors retain copyright and moral rights in their work.
 By publishing in the journal, authors grant CACTUS a non-exclusive license to publish the article as the Version of Record (VoR), identify itself as the original publisher, and disseminate the VoR and associated metadata.

-The Version of Record is licensed under Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
-This license permits any non-commercial user to copy and redistribute the material in any medium or format, provided appropriate attribution is given and a link to the license is included and changes (if any) are indicated..
+The Version of Record is published under Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.
+This license allows any non-commercial user to copy and redistribute the material in any medium or format, provided appropriate attribution is given and a link to the license is included and changes (if any) are indicated..

 Revenue, Advertising & Marketing